natsunoyuki/PeekingDuckReborn/README.md

 ## Acknowledgements
-PeekingDuckReborn is an independent offshoot of [PeekingDuck](https://github.com/aisingapore/PeekingDuck), which was previously supported by the National Research Foundation, Singapore under its AI Singapore Programme.
+PeekingDuckReborn is an independent derivative of [PeekingDuck](https://github.com/aisingapore/PeekingDuck), which was supported by the National Research Foundation, Singapore under its AI Singapore Programme.

 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors of PeekingDuckReborn and do not reflect the views of National Research Foundation, Singapore, or of AI Singapore, or of the original authors of [PeekingDuck](https://github.com/aisingapore/PeekingDuck).

-PeekingDuckReborn is neither supported or funded by, nor affiliated with the National Research Foundation, Singapore, or AI Singapore, or the original authors of [PeekingDuck](https://github.com/aisingapore/PeekingDuck).
+PeekingDuckReborn is neither supported nor funded by, nor affiliated with the National Research Foundation, Singapore, or AI Singapore, or the original authors of [PeekingDuck](https://github.com/aisingapore/PeekingDuck).